Aliases for AGTR2 Gene

 Previous GeneCards Identifiers for AGTR2 Gene

 The protein encoded by this gene belongs to the G-protein coupled receptor 1 family, and functions as a receptor for angiotensin II.
 It is an intergral membrane protein that is highly expressed in fetus, but scantily in adult tissues, except brain, adrenal medulla, and atretic ovary.
 This receptor has been shown to mediate programmed cell death and this apoptotic function may play an important role in developmental biology and pathophysiology.
-Mutations in this gene are been associated with X-linked cognitive disability. [provided by RefSeq, Jan 2010]
+Mutations in this gene are been associated with X-linked cognitive disability.
+SARS-CoV (Severe Acute Respiratory Syndrome Coronavirus) and SARS-CoV-2 infection result in down-regulation of angiotensin converting enzyme-2 (ACE2) receptors which triggers serious inflammatory lesions, primarily in the lungs, an effect mediated by angiotensin II derivatives.
+However, while the ACE2-angiotensin II-angiotensin AT1 receptor pathway contributes to the pathophysiology of acute respiratory distress syndrome (ARDS), the activation of the ACE-2-angiotensin(1-7)-angiotensin AT2 receptor and the ACE-2-angiotensin(1-7)-Mas receptor pathways have been shown to be protective. [provided by RefSeq, Jun 2020]

 GeneCards Summary for AGTR2 Gene

 AGTR2 (Angiotensin II Receptor Type 2) is a Protein Coding gene.
-Diseases associated with AGTR2 include X-Linked Non-Specific Intellectual Disability and Multicystic Dysplastic Kidney.
-Among its related pathways are Peptide ligand-binding receptors and TGF-Beta Pathway.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
+Diseases associated with AGTR2 include Non-Syndromic X-Linked Intellectual Disability and Obstructive Nephropathy.
+Among its related pathways are Signaling by GPCR and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is AGTR1.

 Receptor for angiotensin II.
 Cooperates with MTUS1 to inhibit ERK2 activation and cell proliferation.